ADSCIAN/ssalib/CONTRIBUTING.md

 By participating in this project, you agree to abide by our Code of Conduct.
 Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) before contributing.

+## Development Priorities and Philosophy

+### Core Priorities

+SSALib's primary focus is consolidating the codebase to optimize performance, maintainability, and scalability.
+This foundation ensures new features can be integrated conveniently and reliably.

+### Project Scope

+SSALib was developed for teaching and research purposes, focusing on classical Singular Spectrum Analysis theory for univariate time series decomposition.
+Future development should maintain this focus by integrating mature, essential features within the scope of core SSA theory.

+### Future Development Areas

+Potential areas for expansion include:

+- Alternative embedding and SVD matrix approaches (including multichannel SSA)
+- New decomposition algorithms and techniques beyond SVD
+- Alternative significance testing approaches

+Automated grouping methodologies should rather be documented than implemented since interfacing SSALib with clustering algorithm is relatively straightforward.

+### Development Philosophy

+Given the numerous possible extensions, SSALib emphasizes composition over inheritance.
+Expanding the API design should allow both developers and users to register custom methods easily while maintaining a simple, object-oriented core codebase.

 ## Getting Started

 1. Fork the repository on GitHub